oliverheisel/Lakezone_Geofence/README.md

 3. Toolbox -> Reproject to "EPSG:2056 - CH1903+ / LV95" -> so we can buffer by meter -> temporary layer is enough
 4. Toolbox -> Buffer to -150m and -300m.
 Temporary is enough.
 We need
 5. Toolbox -> Reproject to "WGS84" both. and save the them to Geopackage named e.g. "LakeZurich-150m_WGS84" and "LakeZurich-300m_WGS84"
+   // before continuting with the next step.
+Have a look at optional 2 (Manipulation the created zones)
-6. Toolbox -> Vertics and save the them to Geopackage named e.g. "LakeZurich-150m_Vertics_WGS84" and "LakeZurich-300m_Vertics_WGS84"
+7. Toolbox -> Vertics and save the them to Geopackage named e.g. "LakeZurich-150m_Vertics_WGS84" and "LakeZurich-300m_Vertics_WGS84"
 SAVE!

 **Optional**